MichalLytek/type-graphql/docs/validation.md

 ## Scalars

-The standard way to make sure that inputs and arguments are correct, such as an `email` field that really contains a proper e-mail address, is to use [custom scalars](https://github.com/19majkel94/type-graphql/blob/master/docs/scalars.md) e.g. `GraphQLEmail` from [`graphql-custom-types`](https://github.com/stylesuxx/graphql-custom-types).
+The standard way to ensure that inputs and arguments are correct, such as an `email` field that really contains a proper e-mail address, is to use [custom scalars](https://github.com/19majkel94/type-graphql/blob/master/docs/scalars.md) e.g. `GraphQLEmail` from [`graphql-custom-types`](https://github.com/stylesuxx/graphql-custom-types).
 However, creating scalars for all single cases of data types (credit card number, base64, IP, URL) might be cumbersome.

 That's why TypeGraphQL has built-in support for argument and input validation by using the [`class-validator`](https://github.com/typestack/class-validator) library!
 We can use the awesomeness of decorators to easily declare the requirements for incoming data (e.g. a number is in the range 0-255 or a password that is longer than 8 characters).